HenriqueMartinsBotelho/configs/README.md

 - `Y`: Copy text and move cursor to the beginning of the next line
 - `p`: Paste text
 - `P`: Paste text and move cursor to the beginning of the next line

+---

+### Buffers
+- **What They Are:** Buffers represent open instances of files in memory.
+When you open a file in NeoVim, it's loaded into a buffer.
+Even if you're not actively viewing the file, as long as it's open, its buffer exists.
+- **Usage:** Buffers are useful for working with multiple files simultaneously without necessarily displaying all of them on the screen.
+- **Creation:** Open a file in NeoVim using `:e filename` or `:edit filename`, and it automatically creates a buffer for that file.
+- **Navigation:** Switch between buffers using commands like `:bnext` (or `:bn`) for the next buffer, `:bprevious` (or `:bp`) for the previous buffer, and `:buffer N` (where N is the buffer number) to jump directly to a specific buffer.

+### Windows
+- **What They Are:** Windows are viewports or splits within the NeoVim interface that display buffers.
+A single buffer can be displayed in multiple windows at the same time, and each window can show a different part of the buffer.
+- **Usage:** Windows are useful for visually comparing files side by side or for keeping an eye on one file while editing another.
+- **Creation:** Create new windows using commands like `:split` (or `:sp`) to split horizontally, and `:vsplit` (or `:vsp`) to split vertically.
+- **Navigation:** Move between windows using the `Ctrl+w` followed by a navigation key (h, j, k, l) which moves left, down, up, and right, respectively.

+### Tabs
+- **What They Are:** Tabs in NeoVim are collections of windows.
+Each tab can contain its own set of windows, allowing you to organize your workspace into logical groups.
+- **Usage:** Tabs are useful for organizing completely different projects or workspaces within the same NeoVim session.
+- **Creation:** Open a new tab with `:tabnew` or `:tabnew filename` to open a specific file in a new tab.
+- **Navigation:** Navigate between tabs using `:tabnext` (or `:tabn`) for the next tab, `:tabprevious` (or `:tabp`) for the previous tab, and `:tabfirst` and `:tablast` to jump to the first or last tab, respectively.
+You can also use `gt` to go to the next tab and `gT` to go to the previous tab.

+### Practical Tips
+- Understanding and effectively using these concepts allows you to manage complex editing tasks with ease.
+- Customize your key bindings to make window, buffer, and tab management more efficient.
+- Remember, the power of NeoVim lies in its flexibility; experimenting with different workflows can help you find what best suits your needs.

+Each of these concepts serves a different purpose and understanding how to leverage them can significantly boost your workflow in NeoVim.

 ## Dicas